-First let me make this disclaimer: The comments made in this newsletter are general suggestions for what you should or should not do when preparing your needlework for show.
+First a disclaimer: The comments made in this article are general suggestions for what you should or should not do when preparing your needlework for show.
 These guidelines have been compiled from many sources, listed throughout the newsletter.
-However, many organizations have specific requirements so be sure to check your show guidelines as you prepare your piece for judging.
+Many organizations have specific requirements so be sure to check your show guidelines as you prepare your piece for judging.

 This should be the only time the judge’s personal opinion is considered.
 The piece is evaluated as a whole, rating the aesthetic effect and appeal beyond the mere technical proficiency.
 If this is part of the judging criteria, it is usually the least weighted measurement.